4564516/my_rag_project/artifacts/processed_docs/stone2022/stone2022/stone2022.md

 But it was only after a long line of improvements in the sixties and seventies contributed by groups at Carnegie Mellon, Stanford, MIT, The Institute for Theoretical and Experimental Physics at Moscow, and Northwestern University that chess-playing programs started gaining proficiency.
 The final push came through a long-running project at IBM, which culminated with the Deep Blue program beating Garry Kasparov, then the world chess champion, by a score of 3.5-2.5 in 1997.
 Curiously, no sooner had AI caught up with its elusive target than Deep Blue was portrayed as a collection of "brute force methods" that wasn't "real intelligence."8 In fact, IBM's subsequent publication about Deep Blue, which gives extensive details about its search and evaluation procedures, doesn't mention the word "intelligent" even once!9 Was Deep Blue intelligent or not?
 Once again, the frontier had moved.

-#### An operational definition
+# An operational definition

 AI can also be defined by what AI researchers do.
 This report views AI primarily as a branch of computer science that studies the properties of intelligence by synthesizing intelligence.10 Though the advent of AI has depended on the rapid progress of hardware computing resources, the focus here on software reflects a trend in the AI community.
 More recently, though, progress in building hardware tailored for neural-network-based computing11 has created a

-multi-dimensional spectrum.
+Intelligence lies on a multi-dimensional spectrum.
 According to this view, the difference between an arithmetic calculator and a human brain is not one of kind, but of scale, speed, degree of autonomy, and generality.

-Intelligence lies on a

 <sup>6</sup> Nilsson, *The Quest for Artificial Intelligence*.